What types of diabetes management supports do we fund?

 • you’re waiting for your support worker to be trained in your diabetes support needs.

 If you need a nurse to provide supports, you’ll need to give us evidence from a doctor or endocrinologist.
-An endocrinologist is a medical specialist who treats people with diabetes and other hormone conditions.

 What if you need assistive technology to manage your diabetes?

 We might be able to include funding in your plan for assistive technology.
-For example, for a continuous glucose monitoring device and insulin pump.
+This means equipment or technology to support you with your diabetes management.

-We only fund these things if you can give us evidence that:
+For example, a continuous glucose monitoring device and insulin pump.
+We can only include these supports in your plan if you can give us evidence that:

 • the assistive technology will reduce your need for other supports, such as a support worker or nurse